-Additional monument remnants were found along the northeast boundary of the former cemetery, with a sandstone stelle marking the site of Henry M Court (d.
+Additional monument remnants were found along the northeast boundary of the former cemetery, with a sandstone stell marking the site of Henry M Court (d.
 1856) and a sandstone altar tomb with indecipherable inscription located immediately southeast of a large culvert leading beneath the rail corridor.
 A pile of broken stellae has been dumped around these memorials.
 At the eastern corner of the site, additional sandstone stellae and fragments were located in three places surrounding a large shrub.

 The site is currently divided into two allotments-Lot 7305 DP 1154151 is located at the northern end of the site and captures most of the burials fronting Church Street.
-This lot is included in the Hawkesbury LEP 2012 listing for the South Windsor Presbyterian Church, but the listing does not capture the two northwest-southeast oriented rows of burials fronting Church Street (which are the oldest burials at the cemetery and outside any existing Lot boundaries).
-It also does not capture the additional memorials found at the northeast and east ends of the site in Lot 7016 DP 1029612.
+This lot is included in the Hawkesbury LEP 2012 listing for the South Windsor Presbyterian Church, but the listing does not capture the two northwest-southeast oriented rows of burials fronting Church Street (which are the oldest burials at the cemetery and outside any existing lot boundaries).
+It also does not capture the additional memorials found on the east and northeast edges of the site in Lot 7016 DP 1029612 along George Street, where burials first appear to have been laid prior to floods from the late 1850s.